 Cyber Discovery | Y9, Y10, Y11 | Autumn, Spring

 Learning to solve problems in teams using creative thinking and knowledge of current trends in cyber security will be the rewards for boys during Cyber Discovery.

-Cyber Discovery is a government learning programme created specifically for students aged 14–18, is designed to ensure that many more people have the chance to enter the cyber security profession in the coming years.
-Students learn about current trends in cyber security, and solve challenges set by industry professionals.
+Cyber Discovery is a government learning programme created specifically for students aged 13–18, designed to ensure that many more people have the chance to enter the cyber security profession in the coming years.
+Students learn about current trends in cyber security and solve challenges set by industry professionals.
 This can involve coding, problem solving, puzzles, group work and collaboration.
 The best students have the chance of being invited back to compete in the next round of the competition.

 Cycling | Y7 | Autumn, Spring

-An enhanced sense of ability and control, ability to identify and manage risk, basic mechanical maintenance and interaction with the outside world will be the rewards for boys during Cycling.
+An enhanced sense of ability and control, the ability to identify and manage risk, basic mechanical maintenance skills and interaction with the outside world will be the rewards for boys during Cycling.